immaruf/COMP1231-Assignment1/README.md

 `Reversed order array = [I, q, c, A, x, c, F, g, p, j]`

 ## School Days Remaining
+`function _eight()`

+Create a JavaScript function that meets the following requirements:
+* Receives no input parameters
+* Determines the number of days until the end of the school year
+* Please note the last day of the W2021 School Calendar is: **Friday, April 23 rd , 2021**
+* Displays the result to the console as illustrated below:

+`Current date = 2/1/2021, last day of school = 04/23/2021.
+The days left until the end of school = 81 days.`

 ## Count Vowels